Ventajou/BladeGame/README.md

 ## Building the code ##
 To build the code, you will need a Windows computer with the .NET Framework v4.0 or better.
 In addition, you will need to install the [Blade compiler](https://github.com/vannatech/blade).

+**Note: For the time being, the Blade installer requires Visual Studio 2010 to be installed, I'm working with the author to address that.**

 These should be enough for you to build from the command line, using the MSBuild tool: